 Local historians with The Central Heritage Society, including Anne Sheriff, Beverly Cureton, and Roy and Pat Collins, in collaboration with Sandlapper: The Magazine of South Carolina, asked her to write several articles, published in several issues of Sandlapper in 2004 and 2005, about the Central area, including articles about the history of Central, about the Central History Museum, about the Central Community Center (an historic former schoolhouse for black children), about Collins Ole Towne (a recreated 1930’s era village in Central), about Heirlooms and Comforts (the state’s oldest quilt shop), and about Freedom’s Hill Church (an abolitionist church and the oldest Wesleyan meeting house in the South, relocated to the campus of Southern Wesleyan University in Central).

-Most of her family is from her mother’s and her maternal grandfather’s hometown of Pickens, yet her ancestors and family members have lived throughout all parts of Pickens County.
-Her maternal grandmother (although descended from the Keiths who settled in Oolenoy) was born in Jocassee Valley and was raised in Jocassee Valley and Salem in Oconee County, and her grandmother’s parents owned almost 500 acres in Jocassee Valley, nearly all of which is now buried beneath the waters of Lake Jocassee.
-(Her grandmother’s paternal grandparents moved to the Jocassee Valley from Transylvania County, North Carolina, where her grandmother’s maternal ancestor James Washington Fisher, Sr. had settled.)
-She has fond memories of time spent with her maternal grandparents not only at their home in the city of Pickens but also at their lake cabin, built after Lake Jocassee was made.
+Many of her family members live in her maternal grandfather’s hometown of Pickens, yet her ancestors and family members have lived throughout all parts of Pickens County, as well as Oconee County.
+Her maternal grandfather’s paternal grandfather moved from Spartanburg County and settled in Pickens County, and his maternal grandparents lived in Jocassee Valley.
+Her maternal grandmother (although descended from the Keiths who settled in Oolenoy in 1743) was born in Jocassee Valley and was raised in Jocassee Valley and Salem, and her grandmother’s parents owned almost 500 acres in Jocassee Valley, nearly all of which is now buried beneath the waters of Lake Jocassee.
+(Her grandmother’s paternal grandparents moved to Jocassee Valley from Transylvania County, North Carolina, where her grandmother’s paternal ancestor James Washington Fisher, Sr. had settled from Maryland after receiving a land grant as a Revolutionary War soldier.)
+Karen has fond memories of time spent with her maternal grandparents, not only at their home in the city of Pickens but also at their lake cabin, built after Lake Jocassee was made, on Fisher Knob, overlooking the lake.

 She began reading at the age of three, and her love for writing began at an early age, first with writing poetry, short stories, and plays in childhood (and continuing through adulthood).
 She was a staff writer for four years for her high school newspaper (and her love for journalism continued in college, as a staff writer for her college newspaper).
 She has written novellas, including two she developed from her scripts which placed as finalists in nationwide screenwriting competitions.
 Her personal library, of more than 1,000 books, includes American and British literature and poetry, biographies and autobiographies, and history.
 She has visited numerous writers’ homes/museums across the United States and in England.